 When the membranes of the sinus cavities become inflamed and swollen, you may experience pressure in the forehead area where these cavities are located, resulting in a sinus headache.
 Use eucalyptus oil topically on the chest, top of nose and temples to open up the nasal passages and relieve sinus tension.

 This is pain that’s caused by low blood sugar levels.
 Combine equal parts lavender, rosemary and coconut oil, and apply topically to the back of neck, temples and forehead.
-Or take 1 drop of rosemary internally with a smoothie or cup of soup.
+You could take one drop of rosemary internally with a smoothie or cup of soup instead, as well.

 When using these essential oils for headaches, especially in sensitive areas like the nose and forehead, it’s best to dilute the oil first.
 If you have never used an oil before, do a quick patch test on a small area of skin before applying to larger areas.

-If you use these oils internally, remember that a little goes a long way — 1–2 drops should do the trick, and don’t exceed a four-week period without taking a week off from internal use.
+If you use these oils internally, remember that a little goes a long way.
+One to two drops should do the trick, and don’t exceed a four-week period without taking a week off from internal use.